aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="getPdfInStorageToPdfA"></a>
 # **getPdfInStorageToPdfA**
-> File getPdfInStorageToPdfA(name, type, folder, storage)
+> File getPdfInStorageToPdfA(name, type, folder, storage, password)

 Converts PDF document (located on storage) to PdfA format and returns resulting file in response content